bchainhub/dapp-sveltekit-boilerplate/README.md

 - Read-only data from the blockchain ETL service.
 - TxMS transactions.

+What is Web4?

+In short Web4 is an alternative network and operations instead of the Internet.
+It is a secure and reliable way to interact with the blockchain data.
+You can use it for blockchain operations and interaction using radio frequencies as well as 0G connectivity.
+But it is not focused only on Blockchain, can it be various types of data.

 Why do you need Web4?

 In some cases you need to interact with the blockchain data offline.
-You can use Web4 for this purpose.
+You can use Web4 + Web3 for this purpose.
 It is a secure and reliable way to interact with the blockchain data.
 You can use it for blockchain operations and interaction using radio frequencies as well as 0G connectivity.

 ## PWA